 I'm L V S A (a.k.a.
-Louisa) mixing heartfelt production with real grooves.
-I'm a seasoned producer and drummer with Billboard Hot 40 AC, US & international radio, and BDS Nielsen / NMW credits.
+Louisa) mixing heartfelt production, synths and great rhythm.
+I'm a seasoned producer and drummer with Billboard Hot 40 AC, US & international radio, and #1 Indie releases on BDS Nielsen / NMW.

-I’ve had Billboard-charting projects, international radio, and TV/film syncs, collaborating with artists and Grammy winners who inspire me every day.
+I’ve worked on Billboard-charting projects, international radio releases, and TV/film syncs, collaborating with inspiring artists and Grammy winners.

 • Drums that elevate the feel